Corruption in supply chains: an overview

-Corruption in supply chains can lead to environmental issues, while aspects like human rights and worker safety also have to be considered.
+Corruption in the supply chain can lead to environmental issues, while aspects like human rights and worker safety also have to be considered.
 Bypassing health and safety requirements is a common complaint, affecting even the largest companies worldwide.

 Apple’s Foxconn facilities in China regularly make the news, as China Labor Watch continues to report on worker conditions.
 They claim that Apple’s factories don’t report injuries, and that “the factory does not provide workers with adequate personal protective equipment and workers do not receive any occupational health and safety training.”

-There’s also a reputational risk that will be difficult to shake off if corruption is made public, which could lead to further problems with customers and suppliers in the future.
+There’s also a reputational risk that will be difficult to shake off if corruption in the supply chain is made public.
+This could lead to further problems with customers and suppliers in the future.

-Regions with less corruption are still at risk, be it through diversion of public/business funds or conflicts of interest.
+Regions with less reported supply chain corruption are still at risk, be it through diversion of public/business funds or conflicts of interest.
 But what steps can be taken to improve the strength of your supply chains?

 Mitigating risk is difficult, especially when you could potentially be dealing with a supply chain that stretches halfway around the globe.
-This can include anything from political, governmental, or economic changes in a region, with the prospect of Brexit being a prime example in Western Europe.
+This can include anything from political, governmental, or economic changes in a region, with Brexit being a prime example in Western Europe.

 The pound has weakened, while the London School of Economics estimates that; “the economic consequences of Brexit are overwhelmingly negative”.
 Increased levels of compliance will help to deal with the developing market in Britain, ensuring that you’re one step ahead of any policy or regulatory changes.